Havila Voyage Handy Hints

 You have the morning and early afternoon free before boarding your Coastal Voyage ship.

 Your ship will sail from the Hurtigruten Terminalen, located at Nostegarten 30, 5010 Bergen.
-This is not far from our hotel.

 The terminal is staffed from 13:00 (1pm) and is open from 15:00 (3pm) for baggage check-in.
 If you are in the harbour, you can watch as your ship arrives from the north and passengers disembark around 2pm.